younghyun1/younghyun1/README.md

 **Cybersecurity · DevOps · Webservices · Developer tooling**

-I am a software engineer based in Colorado.
+I am a Korean software engineer based in Colorado, from Seoul.
 At **Soundpatrol**, I work on cybersecurity, DevOps, webservices, and developer tooling, primarily using Rust, Python, PostgreSQL, Kubernetes, and GCP.

 I believe in building services that make effective use of modern hardware and programming languages.
 I enjoy working through concurrency, database queries, memory use, and deployment, and I want to work with people who take pride in their craft.